-The Fujifilm X-E2 and the Canon EOS 5D Mark II are two digital cameras that were revealed to the public, respectively, in October 2013 and September 2008.
+The Fujifilm X-E2 and the Canon EOS 5D Mark II are two digital cameras that were announced, respectively, in October 2013 and September 2008.
 The X-E2 is a mirrorless interchangeable lens camera, while the 5D Mark II is a DSLR.
 The cameras are based on an APS-C (X-E2) and a full frame (5D Mark II) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Canon provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 16 megapixels, whereas the Canon provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-E2 vs Canon 5D Mark II

-An illustration of the physical size and weight of the Fujifilm X-E2 and the Canon 5D Mark II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E2 and the Canon 5D Mark II.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E2 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is considerably larger (79 percent) than the Fujifilm X-E2.
 Moreover, the 5D Mark II is substantially heavier (143 percent) than the X-E2.
 It is noteworthy in this context that the 5D Mark II is splash and dust-proof, while the X-E2 does not feature any corresponding weather-sealing.